by-jp/www.byjp.me/content/memex/art-design/colour.md

 ## LCH colours

 I'm a big fan of the [LCH colour space](https://css.land/lch/), which is designed to allow for consistent human-perceived luminescence as the hue and chroma change.
 [Read more here](https://lea.verou.me/blog/2020/04/lch-colors-in-css-what-why-and-how/).

+## Finding colour schemes

+I regularly use the [paletton](https://paletton.com/) colour scheme finder to pick colours that work well together.
+It's great for finding colours that work well together, and is surprisingly sophisticated!